 Power Automate is easy enough that you'll be automating simple tasks in no time.
 However, there is a pretty steep learning curve, especially as you dive into automating more complex tasks with dozens of steps.
 But conveniently enough, we happen to have a beginner's guide to Power Automate.

-It's also important to note that Power Automate is not free, and as with most Microsoft licensing models, choosing the right plan for you is not always easy.
+It's also important to note that Power Automate is not free, and as with most Microsoft licensing models, choosing the right plan is not always easy.
 Your best bet is to reach out to your Microsoft licensing agent to identify the best plan for you and your organization.

 Image management can be a demanding task, especially if you support a variety of hardware makes and models.
 Keeping up with a constant stream of OS, application, and driver releases is no easy feat.
 In addition, the increasingly remote workforce has made it difficult for administrators to get quality one-on-one time with the devices they support.